maasuofficial/maasu-website/README.md

 ...
 import { MyComponent } from './MyComponent';
 ```
-The module cannot be renamed.
-This makes it easier to track down a bug in a deeply-nested module, and
+The module cannot be renamed as easily.
+This makes it easier to track down a bug in a deeply-nested
-prevents multiple modules being given the same name.
-For these reasons, standard exports are preferred
+module, and prevents multiple modules being given the same name.
+For these reasons, standard exports
-to default exports.
+are preferred to default exports.

 ## Styling and CSS <a name="styling-and-css"></a>